Making Government Work Better

 A National Leader

 Since that time, the Massachusetts State Auditor’s Office has become leader in the realm of government auditing and accountability.
 Bump’s office has developed sophisticated data analytics capabilities that allow staff to identify systemic deficiencies in state programs, and provide suggestions for addressing them.
-The OSA has received national awards for its audit work.
+The OSA has received national awards for its audit work and research to address issues straining municipal budgets through the work of the Division of Local Mandates.
+The 2019 report by DLM focused on municipal police training and accountability was recognized by the National State Auditors Association and the National Conference of State Legislatures.
 In 2016, Bump was appointed to the U.S. Government Accountability Office’s (GAO) Domestic Working Group, which advises the Comptroller General on efforts to improve government accountability.
 Bump and her staff have been invited to present the office’s work and tools at numerous national trainings and conferences.
+See a full listing of awards here.

 Accountability Beyond Audits

-Through it Division of Local Mandates, Bump's office also assists local and state government leaders to identify and address the impacts of unfunded mandates.
-Since 1983, the work of the Division of Local Mandates has helped to provide over $354 million in state funding or other remediation to local communities.
+Through its Division of Local Mandates, Bump's office also assists local and state government leaders to identify and address the impacts of unfunded mandates.
+Since 1983, the work of the Division of Local Mandates has helped to provide over $362.9 million in state funding or other remediation to local communities.